 On the top bezel of the display, you can find the 720p webcam of the Acer E 15.
 The image quality is average at best, but what really would need some work is the videos you can capture with this camera.
 The videos look muddy and could use some work, so you might want to take this into consideration when buying this laptop if you are into Skype or other video chats.

 Acer has packed the Aspire E 15 with a relatively large amount of ports.
 On the left side of the laptop, you can find USB 3.1 Type C port (up to 5Gbps), Ethernet jack that is equipped with hinged drop-jaw, VGA port, HDMI and a pair of USB 3.0 Type-A ports.
-Top of the left side you also got the Kensington laptop lock so you can lock it up if needed.
+On top of the left side, you also got the Kensington laptop lock so you can lock it up if needed.

-The right side of the Aspire you got a USB 2.0, the DVD tray, combo audio jack, and the power input.
+On the right side of the Aspire, you got a USB 2.0, the DVD tray, combo audio jack, and the power input.

 The speakers are average.
 This really is the best you can say about them, but again we need to remember that this is a budget laptop, so we can’t expect the best sound quality.
 They work just fine when watching YouTube, Netflix or Amazon Prime and if we need a better quality we can always plug in some headphones.

 Acer is running a Windows 10 home, but we do have to mention that we did notice a lot of bloatware on the laptop.
 Something we wish we didn’t see so much on laptops these days, but this probably is just a problem with the budget ones.

 The Acer Aspire E 15 is clearly not made for video editing or even gaming, but basic work-related stuff like Microsoft Word, PowerPoint, Excel and other programs you would need for school or work run smoothly.
 The Intel i3 isn’t a huge powerhouse, but it does work fine for browsing and basic document editing.
 There seems to be also a small issue of overheating when the laptop is under heavy use which again makes it throttle a bit.